marjanana/sharing_world/_pages/about-us.md

 Shortly after Richie finished the album, he became ill and died in 2013.
 Kyle and the rest of the Sharing World team have vowed to honor him by sustaining a beautiful dream so full  of harmony, hope, and rainbows of literacy lighting horizons. "]

 [efitems title="projects" text="
-Sharing World’s first completed Song Picture Book is <em>Mixed Bag For Kids of All Ages,</em> Volume 1/Original Songs.
+Sharing World Entertainment is currently releasing <em>Mixed Bag For Kids of All Ages,</em> Volume 1/ Original Songs – first in a series of <em>Lyrics 4 Literacy</em>-enhanced Song Picture Books.
 <br/>

-Volume 2/Cover Songs is being assembled for future release.
+Volume 2/Cover Songs is being assembled for release in Winter 2017.
 <br/>
-With Richie Haven’s warm distinctive voice and sharing heart, the company’s initial sing-along, read-along, learn- along Song Picture Books promise to fly out of rainbows    and over the stars, bringing out the best in all of us.
+Lifted by Richie Haven’s inspired voice and sharing spirit, volumes 1 and 2 of our sing-along, read-along, learn-along Song Picture Books promise to fly out of rainbows and over the stars, bringing out the best in all of us.
 <br/>

-Other Sharing World edutainment content in development includes age-appropriate enhanced eBooks, TV/Internet programming, apps and video games.
+Other education technology enhanced products in development at Sharing World include Song Picture Books with well-known artists from popular music genres, eBooks, TV/Internet programs, apps and video games.
 "][/efaccordion]
 </br>
 <p style="text-align: center;">[feather_share skin="wheel"]</p>